ahansen03/tennis_seed_performance/README.md

 ## Conclusions and Future Research

-My research and analysis provides many implications and insights into certain phenomena in professional tennis.
+This analysis questions the narrative that WTA players are more prone to upsets than their ATP counterparts.
+The data shows a statistically insignificant difference in average upset frequencies between the ATP and WTA tours, casting doubt on the idea that WTA players are inherently less consistent.
+The BO5 format has a significant effect on reducing upset frequency compared to the BO3 format.
+Despite this, we found no significant difference in upset frequency at the Grand Slam level, where the ATP uses the BO5 format, and the WTA uses the BO3 format.

-As a result of these results, I assert that there is insufficient evidence that the top seeds on the WTA tour perform worse than the ATP tours' top seeds from 2000-2024.
-Our analysis would be greatly enhanced by the addition of best of five set format for the Grand Slams on the WTA tour so we can have a fairer comparison.
-This fundamental difference limits our ability to compare the two accurately.
-Whether or not the WTA does adopt this best of five set format, I believe it is inaccurate and often unproductive to spread this narrative about the WTA players without proper research or basis of fact to back up the claim.
+Looking at historical trends, the WTA had a lower upset frequency than the ATP at the turn of the millennium.
+The period where the ATP consistently led the WTA in lower upset rates seems heavily influenced by the dominance of a few top players, creating a wide gap between the elite and the rest of the field.
+In contrast, the WTA had a more level playing field, where dominance was less concentrated.
+Additionally, differences in playing surfaces and match formats likely have a larger effect on upset frequency than whether the players are men or women.

-I am confident that this data can be used to train a model to predict the performance of upsettable seeds.
-This is something I would definitely be interested in exploring in the future.
+I conclude that there is insufficient evidence to support the claim that WTA top seeds perform worse than ATP top seeds from 2000 to 2024.
+A fairer comparison would require introducing a BO5 format for WTA Grand Slams, which would eliminate this fundamental difference in match structure.
+Despite the current disparity, WTA top seeds often overcome these differences and show comparable performance to ATP top seeds.
+Ultimately, it’s inaccurate and unproductive to spread narratives about WTA players being more inconsistent without substantial evidence to back those claims.

-I plan to update this data at the end of each year’s tennis circuit.
+This dataset also presents opportunities to explore predictive modeling for identifying factors that make top seeds more prone to upsets.
+This is something I would be very interested in pursuing in the future.
+Incorporating variables like player fatigue, injuries, and surface-specific performance could further enhance the analysis.
+As mentioned before, access to historical betting odds would also  enhance our analysis.
+I also plan to update this dataset at the end of each year’s tennis circuit to keep these insights relevant and expand on this work.